fxclient/FXclient/readme.md

 #### The client has a settings menu, from which you can:

+13. Make fullscreen mode trigger automatically
-13. Set a custom main menu background
+14. Set a custom main menu background
-14. Create custom attack percentage keybinds
+15. Create custom attack percentage keybinds

 ## Building Locally